CButterfield27/BO1GobblegumsMod/README.md

 ### Troubleshooting

-- Perkaholic: if the gum stops after four perks, ensure `_zombiemode_perks.gsc` only blocks purchases when `self.gg_perk_cap_bypass` is undefined or false—this flag must stay set for the bypass to work.
+- Perkaholic: if the gum stops after four perks, ensure `_zombiemode_perks.gsc` only blocks purchases when `self.gg_perk_cap_bypass` is undefined or false-this flag must stay set for the bypass to work.
+- Debug HUD alignment: if yellow debug text appears away from the top-left corner, confirm `gb_hud.gsc` creates the overlay with matching `setPoint("LEFTTOP", "LEFTTOP", ...)` anchors and the standard offsets above.

 ---